Three arrested over spectacular Dresden museum jewellery heist - RFI

 Police hunting for the suspects had launched several appeals, offering up to half a million euros in reward for information leading to their arrests.

-On Monday, around 1,600 officers were deployed in the raids and arrests, with special reinforcements called in from across the country to help.
+On Tuesday, around 1,600 officers were deployed in the raids and arrests, with special reinforcements called in from across the country to help in what was code-named Special Commission Epaulette -- after one of the stolen precious pieces.

-Police did not identify the three arrested, but said they are German citizens.
+Police did not name the three arrested, but said they are German citizens.

 All three are accused of "serious gang robbery and two counts of arson," said Dresden prosecutors.